programble/effuse/README.md

 Don't want to symlink a certain bothersome file?
 Why not tell Effuse your opinion on the matter using `effuse --exclude file`?

-If the files in your dotfiles directory aren't named with leading dots, you can have Effuse add them to the symlinked paths using `effuse --prefix .`.
+Maybe you don't like to have the files in your dotfiles repository named with leading dots.
+If that's what floats your boat, you can have Effuse prefix the symlink paths using `effuse --prefix .`.

 Now, say you want to create symlinks in `~/foo`, you want to exclude `*.bak` files, and you want to prefix your symlink paths with `.`.